Summer schools

 Upcoming courses

-Students can either apply for one of the full summer school courses, or they can attend one or two of the stand-alone courses.
+Students can either apply for one of the full summer school courses, or they can apply for both courses.

 Should you require any further information or for enquiries please contact the CIMS team.